wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 	:width: 70px
 	:height: 70px

-Inside the main file, **index.js**, we  obviously need to initialize the *studio* variable to null, and insinde the *setup* function it will receive all the imported functions from the "workspace" and "projects" plugin.
+Inside the main file, **index.js**, we obviously need to initialize the *studio* variable to null, and inside the *setup* function it will receive all the imported functions from the "workspace" and "projects" plugin.

 The next step is to create the **python** object, its properties being: